Honorary Degrees and Fellowships: An Overview

 Each year, SOAS has the opportunity to award a small number of Honorary Fellowships and Honorary Degrees.
 Awards are normally made at the School's graduation ceremonies.

-Nominations are normally considered by the Honorary Degrees & Fellowships Committee during the spring term of each session.
+Nominations are normally considered by the Honorary Degrees & Fellowships Committee (HDFC) during the spring term of each session.
 The Committee is Chaired by the Director and includes lay members of the Board of Trustees as well as staff and student members.
-The deadline for nominations is Monday 22 October 2018.
+The final deadline for nominations is Monday 04 May 2020 in order to be ready for the final HDFC meeting of 2019/20 academic year.

 The Committee makes recommendations to the School's Board of Trustees for the award of Honorary Fellowships and Honorary Degrees.